lucified/minard-backend/README.md

 ## Debugging

-A launch configuration for remote debugging in Visual Studio Code is included under `.vscode`.
-See https://blog.docker.com/2016/07/live-debugging-docker/ for instructions.
+A launch configuration for debugging in Visual Studio Code is included under `.vscode`.
+If the server has was started with `npm run dev`, the debugger should be able to attach to the process.